Within Issue 115

-The Summer issue of the PMLD LINK journal will be one of our ‘general’ issues, without any theme and so we welcome contributions on ANY topics that are important or of interest to you.
+The Winter 2026 issue of the PMLD LINK journal has the theme of Health, although, as ever, we welcome contributions on ANY topics that are important or of interest to you.

 We welcome contributions from anyone, whether you’ve written before or not!
 The Editors are keen to support new writers and are happy to offer help to those who want it.
 (Find out more: https://www.pmldlink.org.uk/get-involved/#guidelines)

-Articles should be no longer than 1500 words, please.
-We would be pleased to receive shorter items sharing ideas or useful information.
+Articles should be 300 to 1500 words max and submitted in Microsoft Word or Rich Text Format (not PDF), please.
 We also welcome brief items of news or reviews, about resources, blogs, books, websites, forthcoming events and courses – so please let us know about these too.

-All contributions by Monday 8th June 2026 to: info@pmldlink.org.uk please.
+All contributions by Monday 5th October 2026 at the latest to: info@pmldlink.org.uk please.

 For further guidance or to discuss your ideas, please feel free to contact the editors.